piezosystemjena/nv200-python-lib/doc/connecting.rst

             for device in devices:
                 print(device)

+        print("\nDiscovering devices with extended information...")
+        devices = await discover_devices(DiscoverFlags.ALL_INTERFACES | DiscoverFlags.EXTENDED_INFO)

+        if not devices:
+            print("No devices found.")
+        else:
+            print(f"Found {len(devices)} device(s):")
+            for device in devices:
+                print(device)

+    # Running the async main function
+    if __name__ == "__main__":
+        asyncio.run(main_async())

-In this example, the output could look like this:
+In this example, there are two discovery calls.
+The first one discovers all devices but does not query the actuator information.
+The second one discovers all devices and queries the actuator information.
+The output of the example may look like this:

 .. code-block:: text

     Discovering devices...
+    Found 2 device(s):
+    Telnet @ 192.168.10.178 - Actuator: None #None
+    Serial @ COM3 - Actuator: None #None

+    Discovering devices with extended information...
-    Found 1 device(s):
+    Found 2 device(s):
+    Telnet @ 192.168.10.178 - Actuator: TRITOR100SG  #85533
     Serial @ COM3 - Actuator: TRITOR100SG  #85533